DFEC-R2D2/r2d2/docs/r2-docs/ps4_controller/readme.md

----
-title: Setting Up PS4 Controller with Linux Raspbian
+# PS4 Controller

-author: Kevin J. Walchko
-header-includes:
-    - \usepackage{fancyhdr}
-    - \pagestyle{fancy}
-    - \fancyhead[CO,CE]{ECE 387}
-    - \fancyfoot[CO,CE]{\thepage}
-    - \fancyfoot[LE,RO]{Robots are cool!}
+![Sony PS4 Dual Shock Controller](pics/ps4.jpg){width=50%}

-abstract: This will show you how to setup a bluetooth PS4 controller on a Raspberry Pi with Linux Raspbian.
+This will show you how to setup a bluetooth PS4 controller on a Raspberry Pi with Linux Raspbian.
 You won't have access to *everything*, like the accels and gyros, but you will have all of the buttons and analog sticks.
 Then using python and SDL2, I can easily interface with joystick.
----

-# PS4 Controller

-![Sony PS4 Dual Shock Controller](pics/ps4.jpg){width=50%}

 ## Setup Bluetooth and Pairing